Dog receiving flea treatment

 Most people react to bites, making them itchy and uncomfortable.
 And if you have cats and dogs, your chances of getting fleas are much higher.

-Luckily, there's lots you can do to get rid of fleas yourself.
+Luckily, there's a lot you can do to get rid of fleas yourself.
 Let's look at ways of treating your house for fleas so that you can keep your home and your pets free of these irritating pests.

 Understanding Flea Behaviour